 In 2005 and 2006, warranty reserves for condominium units sold at Santana Row were established to cover potential costs for materials, labor and other items associated with warranty-type claims that may arise within the ten-year statutorily mandated latent construction defect warranty period.
 In 2006 and 2007, we increased our warranty reserves related to defective work done by third party contractors while upgrades were made to certain units being prepared for sale.
-Due to the inherent uncertainty related to the recovery from insurance or the contractors, these amounts did not reflect any potential recoveries from insurance or the contractors responsible for the defective work.
-In 2009, we entered into a settlement agreement with the insurance provider and recovered approximately \$0.9 million.
-In 2010, we reached a settlement with the contractors responsible for performing the defective work for approximately \$1.0 million.
-The settlements are included in "Discontinued operations-gain on sale of real estate" in 2009 and 2010.
+Due to the inherent uncertainty, these amounts did not reflect any recoveries from the contractors responsible for the defective work.
+However, in 2010, we reached a settlement with the contractors responsible for performing the defective work for approximately \$1.0 million which is included in "Discontinued operations-gain on sale of real estate".